Skip to main content

 Congratulations on receiving your offer to study abroad at UAL!

-We've put together some important information to help you prepare for your arrival in London, including what to bring and how to get into London.
+We've put together some important information to help you prepare for your arrival in London, including what to expect next, what to bring and how to get into London once its time for you to join UAL.

 A group of six people, each wearing bold, colourful, and eclectic outfits, stands and sits on playground equipment against a brightly painted yellow wall.